-- udgs The two-dimensional array of tiles (instances of Udg) from which to build the frame. - scale The scale of the frame. - mask Whether to apply masks to the tiles in the frame. - x The x-coordinate of the top-left pixel to include in the frame. - y The y-coordinate of the top-left pixel to include in the frame. - width The width of the frame; if None, the maximum width (derived from x and the width of the array of tiles) is used. - height The height of the frame; if None, the maximum height (derived from y and the height of the array of tiles) is used. - delay The delay between this frame and the next in 1/100ths of a second.
+- udgs The two-dimensional array of tiles (instances of Udg) from which to build the frame. - scale The scale of the frame. - mask The type of mask to apply to the tiles in the frame: 0 (no mask), 1 (OR-AND mask), or 2 (AND-OR mask). - x The x-coordinate of the top-left pixel to include in the frame. - y The y-coordinate of the top-left pixel to include in the frame. - width The width of the frame; if None, the maximum width (derived from x and the width of the array of tiles) is used. - height The height of the frame; if None, the maximum height (derived from y and the height of the array of tiles) is used. - delay The delay between this frame and the next in 1/100ths of a second.